a-s-akash/battery-stats/README.md

 ![draining](https://github.com/a-s-akash/battery-stats/assets/149227673/67257d67-e6c4-40cd-a997-ef79e6182544)
 (on hover the icon)

-Quit the App: [Right-click on the icon to quit the app]
+Quit the App: [Right-click on the icon to open the menu]

 ![exit](https://github.com/a-s-akash/battery-stats/assets/149227673/871108f5-9299-45ab-b77f-bdcbf32821b1)
+(choose quit to shut the app)